When does Foreclosure start?

 Once the loan is transferred to the foreclosure department a “trustee” will be assigned to conducted the legally required foreclosure notifications and sale.
 This “trustee” is often a law office, however, using an attorney to foreclosure is not required.

-A few of the larger foreclosure handling companies in the Hampton Roads area included Samuel I. White, P.C., Shapiro, Brown & Alt, LLP (former Shapiro & Burson), Evan & Bryant, PLC, BWW Law Group, LLC, and Nectar Project, Inc.
+A few of the larger foreclosure handling companies in the Hampton Roads, the greater Richmond area, and throughout southeast Virginia include Samuel I. White, P.C., Shapiro, Brown & Alt, LLP (former Shapiro & Burson), Evan & Bryant, PLC, and BWW Law Group, LLC.